Apipa169/Assistant-Relay-Docker/README.md

 # Assistant Relay Docker
 Assistant Relay in Docker.
 See https://github.com/greghesp/assistant-relay to see how it works and for the release notes.

 The image with the tag 'latest' is identical to the newest (non beta) version.
-The newest beta release is tagged with "beta".
+The newest beta release is tagged as "beta" and it's release number.

 # Installation